X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 Pre-made tables under:
 `All > (Engine) > Plugins > Geppetto Content > Emotions`

-Feel free to duplicate and/or edit the existing Data Table in order to change existing emotions or add new ones !
+Feel free to duplicate and/or edit the existing Data Table in order to change existing emotions or add new ones!

 ![](./images/Geppetto_Emotions_DataTable_image_6.png)